 Lastly, you’ll want to be aware of how moist your indoor herbs are staying.
 Since you’re growing indoors, the air can be dryer than outside which means you need to keep an eye on moisture.

-Following these tips will ensure you have the best indoor herb garden possible.
+Following these tips will ensure you have the best summer or winter herb garden possible.
 Happy Gardening Folks!